Selectable Set Randomized Kaczmarz: Lower bounds on size of Gramian selectable set size

-\begin{proof} Consider the graph constructed from the Gramian of our matrix.
+\begin{theorem} Given a system of equations $\mA, \vb$ and an initial iterate $\xinit$ such that $\mA \xinit \neq \vb$.
+Then the selectable set $\selectset_k$ from \Cref{algo:gssrk} satisfies $\nrows - \abs{\indepset} \leq \abs{\selectset_{k}} \leq \nrows-1 $ after $O(\nrows)$ iterations for all $k$.
+Where $\abs{\indepset}$ is the size of the maximal independent set formed by considering the Gramian matrix $\mG = \mA \mA^T$ as an adjacency matrix of a \emph{connected graph}\footnote{\edit{Connected graph corresponds to the Gramian matrix G not being a permutation of a block diagonal matrix, this is an assumption on the matrix $\mA$ not having a row or set of rows that are mutually orthogonal to all other rows.}}. \end{theorem} \begin{proof} Consider the graph constructed from the Gramian of our matrix.
 Since this graph is connected and we have an unsolved equation, after $O(m)$ iterations each equation will become unsolved at least once and therefore be selectable.
 We now consider the maximum size of the set of unselectable rows after $O(m)$ iterations.
-The only rows that are unselectable are rows that have been selected by SSRK, meaning that all neighbors of this node must be selectable by the sampling process.
+The only rows that are unselectable are rows that have been selected by GSSRK, meaning that all neighbors of this node must be selectable by the sampling process.
 Therefore if $\selectset_{k}^{c}$ is the set of unselectable rows.
 If $r_1, r_2 \in \selectset_{k}^{c}$, then $r_1$ and $r_2$ cannot share an edge.
 Otherwise, the row more recently selected in the method, without loss of generality $r_1$ is necessarily unselectable then $r_2$ would necessarily become selectable because it is a neighbor of $r_1$.
 Thus, each row in $\selectset_{k}^{c}$ must not be a neighbor of any other row in $\selectset_{k}^{c}$.
 So the maximum size of $\selectset_{k}^{c}$ is at most the size of the maximum independent set of the graph, $\indepset$.
 Thus the size of the selectable set is at least: $\nrows-\abs{\indepset}$. \\ For $k \geq 1$, $\selectset_{k}$ does not include row $i_{k-1}$ by the definition of the Kaczmarz update, at least one row is always solved, so $\abs{\selectset_{k}} \leq \nrows - 1$. \end{proof}

 An algebraic interpretation of $\abs{\indepset}$ is that this number corresponds to the size of the largest set of rows of $\mA$ such that all elements in this set are pairwise-orthogonal.
 Equivalently, this is the number of rows in the largest submatrix of the rows of $\mA$ that can be constructed $\mQ \in \R^{\abs{\indepset}\times n}$, such that $\mQ \mQ^T = \mD$ where $\mD$ is a diagonal matrix.
 Since at most $\mA$ has $\abs{\indepset}$ pairwise orthogonal rows, by \Cref{lem:Gramian-orthogonality} all of the equations $\mAi \vx = b_i$ where $\mAi$ is a row of $\mQ$ can be simultaneously solved by a Kaczmarz method.